Recap / Justice League S 2 E 5 And 6 Only A Dream

 - Race Against the Clock: Batman and Martian Manhunter have to save their fellow Leaguers before Destiny kills them.
 Unlike in many cases, they do manage to save all four victims, but it's a close thing.

-- Rage Against The Legal System: it's implied that Dr. Destiny wants revenge on the Leaguers for locking him up.
+- Rage Against the Legal System: it's implied that Dr. Destiny wants revenge on the Leaguers for locking him up.
+(The thing is, not only was he guilty of the crime, the one he probably should have blamed was Lex Luthor for convincing him to do it.)

 - Role Reprisal: Dana Delany and David Kaufman return as the voices of Lois Lane and Jimmy Olsen.